andrewvc/dripdrop/README.md

-# dripdrop
+# DripDrop

 **Note, this is a work in progress, right now I'm stomping around the codebase breaking a lot of things that worked only a short while ago.
 Expect this to be fixed by sunday, Sept 5 however.
 And no, I won't branch because the old code sucked (truly).**

-DripDrop is ZeroMQ(using zmqmachine) + Event Machine simplified for the general use case.
+DripDrop is ZeroMQ(using zmqmachine) + Event Machine simplified for the general use case + serialization helpers.

 I'm going to shut up and show you some dripdrop code.

     #This encapsulates both an EventMachine reactor and a zmqmachine reactor
     DripDrop::Node.new do |node|